 3.2 Nottinghamshire is well known for its historic past, linked to tales of Robin Hood and its industrial heritage based on textiles and coal, but it also has an ambitious future with a growing population of over one million people and a diverse and expanding economy.
 Although part of the East Midlands region, it also shares a boundary with South Yorkshire (see Plan 2).
-Northern parts of Nottinghamshire therefore have significant employment, housing and trade links with Sheffield and the metropolitan areas of Barnsley, Rotherham and Doncaster.
+Northern parts of Nottinghamshire therefore have significant employment, housing and trade links with Sheffield, and the metropolitan areas of Barnsley, Rotherham and Doncaster.
 The more urbanised west of the county is also closely linked with the Derbyshire town of Chesterfield as well as Derby itself.
-More rural eastern parts have a similar agricultural character to neighbouring parts of Lincolnshire and some villages there are closer distance-wise to Lincolnshire towns such as Gainsborough, Grantham and than any of the main Nottinghamshire towns.
+More rural eastern parts have a similar agricultural character to neighbouring parts of Lincolnshire and some villages there are nearer to Lincolnshire towns.
 To the south, Nottingham is a major regional centre with close physical links to the neighbouring cities of Derby and Leicester.
-Consequently there is significant overlap of housing areas, trade and employment between these three cities.
+Consequently there is a significant overlap of housing areas, trade and employment between these three cities.